 This session focuses on joint logistics at the theater-strategic and operational levels of war.
 It addresses the combatant commander and staff's role in framing the operational environment logistically.
-The session highlights the essential nature of incorporating the principles of logistics, operational contract support and logistics planners throughout the planning process.
-The session concludes with a contextual discussion of logistics principles and planning elements, Van Creveld's Chapter on Field Marshall Rommel in North Africa.
+The session highlights the essential nature of incorporating the principles of logistics, operational contract support, and conversation with logistics planners throughout the planning process.
+The session concludes with a contextual discussion of logistics principles and planning elements via Van Creveld's Chapter on Field Marshall Rommel in North Africa.

 Joint operations in the modern era have become extremely complicated, and at times, complex, affairs.
-Assured access to areas of operations, including the security of transit enroute can no longer be taken for granted.
-Exploiting the capabilities each Service, the Inter-Agency, and Coalition partners provide, will go a long way towards planning for the unexpected and adapting to the operating environment as it is; not as we wish it to be.
-Combatant Commanders and staffs need to understand the opportunities, challenges, costs and benefits, of incorporating a solid joint logistics planning framework into theater posture and distribution plans; Operations Plans and when necessary, Operations Orders.
+Assured access to areas of operations, including the security of transit enroute, can no longer be taken for granted.
+Exploiting the capabilities each Service, the Inter-Agency, and Coalition partners provide, will go a long way towards preparing for the unexpected and adapting to the operating environment as it is; not as we wish it to be.
+Combatant Commanders and staffs need to understand the opportunities, challenges, costs and benefits of incorporating a solid joint logistics planning framework into theater posture and distribution plans as key elements of Operations Plans and, when necessary, Operations Orders.

-This session leverages Field Marshal Rommel's experiences in North Africa as the vehicle by which you will be able to discuss, analyze and assess, when and how to inculcate logistics and operational contract support, as critical enablers for successfully employing, sustaining and redeploying forces in support of operations across the spectrum of conflict.
+This session leverages Field Marshal Rommel's experiences in North Africa as the vehicle by which you will be able to discuss, analyze and assess how to devise viable logistics concepts, including operational contract support, as critical enablers for successfully employing, sustaining and redeploying forces in support of operations across the spectrum of conflict.